 Students will receive 15 % of their total course grade from Launchpad assignments.
 These include Learning Curve chapter reading quizzes (worth 10%), and on-line activities and animated tutorials with quizzes (worth 5%).
-Unless otherwise stated, Launchpad assignments are due at the beginning of class on the date it appears in the schedule on the course website.
+Unless otherwise stated, Launchpad assignments are due on Fridays.